alireza-aghelan/medical-image-super-resolution/README.md

 # medical-image-super-resolution

 This work focuses on improving the resolution and quality of chest X-ray and retinal images.
-To do this, we fine-tune the pre-trained Real-ESRGAN model separately on chest X-ray and retinal datasets.
+For this, we fine-tune the pre-trained Real-ESRGAN model separately on chest X-ray and retinal datasets.
 We use the STARE dataset and the Tuberculosis chest X-rays (Shenzhen) dataset for fine-tuning.
 The fine-tuned model can better preserve fine details and produce more realistic images.

 Below are the download links of chest X-ray and retinal datasets.